 Many doctors usually have poor handwriting that can lead to prescription mistakes.
 If the writing is not clear and understandable, the pharmacist will attempt to decipher the recommended dosage, but what about the name of medicine?
 Most of the time, a pharmacist find it hard to read said prescriptions properly – as there are too many medicine names that are extremely similar.

-Medical mistakes have also led to many patients filing for bankruptcy, because the extra costs to resolving medical mistakes have become too insurmountable; any patient who finds themself in this predicament can go to DeletingDisputes.com/Remove/Fast to find ways around this problem.
+Medical mistakes have also led to many patients filing for bankruptcy, because the extra costs to resolving medical mistakes have become too insurmountable; any patient who finds themself in this predicament can visit http://DeletingDisputes.com/remove/fast to learn how to submit an Equifax Credit Report dispute, to find their way around this problem.

 Safeguards were already implemented to lessen the likelihood of medical mistakes.
 There are many hospitals that make use of computerized prescription systems, with the attempt to make sure that the pharmacist does not misread scrawled prescriptions by doctors.
 The FDA (or the Food and Drug Administration) attempted to lessen confusion through making sure that the names of the newly developed drugs do not sound so similar to medicines that are already on the market.